-Volume Groups
+Volume groups

 A volume group is a set of drives that are logically grouped together by the controllers in a storage array.
 After you create a volume group, you can create one or more volumes in the volume group.
-A volume group is identified by a sequence number that is defined by the controller firmware when you created the volume group.
+A volume group is identified by the name you assign it when you create the volume group.
+If you do not name the volume group, it is identified by a sequence number that is defined by the controller firmware at volume group creation time.

-NOTE Some storage arrays permit different drive types in the same tray; however, you cannot have a combination of different drives in the same volume group.
+Note: Some storage arrays permit different drive types in the same tray; however, you cannot have a combination of different drives in the same volume group.